Share via

 hormonal changes

 Menopause is often described as a hormonal rollercoaster, and that description isn’t far from the truth.
 As estrogen levels decline, the body begins to experience changes that affect several systems at once.
 Bone density may decrease, muscle mass can gradually decline, metabolism often slows, and mood regulation can become more sensitive.
+Many of us notice that our joints suddenly demand attention in a way they never did before, and that simple stiffness can feel like a betrayal from a body we used to trust.

 These hormonal changes make exercise during menopause particularly important.
 Physical activity plays a crucial role in maintaining strength, protecting bone health, and supporting cardiovascular function.
 It also helps regulate stress and improves sleep, which are both essential during this stage of life.
+What rarely gets mentioned in the early days is that strength training in particular is practically non-negotiable for keeping your joints happy when estrogen steps back, a truth that many women end up discovering far later than they wish they had.

 Rather than thinking of these changes as limitations, it can be helpful to see them as a strategic shift.
 A menopause fitness routine that focuses on strength, mobility, and recovery can be just as effective as high-intensity workouts from earlier years—sometimes even more so.
+The women who have been through this often talk about starting with a simple set of five- and eight-pound dumbbells and a few minutes of bodyweight movement, and then slowly building confidence from that quiet beginning.

 Many women also wonder whether exercise can delay menopause.
 While regular activity cannot stop menopause from happening, it can make the transition significantly easier by improving overall health and reducing symptom severity.
+The goal shifts from delaying a biological process to making sure you feel steady and capable inside the process, and that starts with a kind of movement that doesn’t demand more than you have to give on any given day.

 Exercises to Avoid During Menopause